kisancodes/AWS-Ceritified-Developer-Associate/README.md

 - Ability to author, maintain, and debug code modules on AWS
 - Proficiency writing code for serverless applications
 - Understanding of the use of containers in the development process

+### How to use this guide
+Each folder is based on AWS services and contains own README file.